jf-759/ACS-3330-Color-Challenge/README.md

     First prompt:

-        "Can you code review the code I have so far?"
+    Can you code review the code I have so far?

     Second prompt:

-        "I'm having trouble understanding how to randomly choose a color from the three given.
-Without showing me code, can you explain how that works?"
+    I'm having trouble understanding how to randomly choose a color from the three given.
+Without showing me code, can you explain how that works?

 2. A sentence or two on how AI helped (debugging, design, etc.)